speedment/speedment-doc/pages/predicate.md

 | 2 | `START_EXCLUSIVE_END_INCLUSIVE`                | [3, 4]            |
 | 3 | `START_EXCLUSIVE_END_EXCLUSIVE`                | [3]               |

-Here is an example showing a solution where we print out all films that has a length that is between 3 (inclusive) and 9 (inclusive):
+Here is an example that prints all films that has a length that is between 3 (inclusive) and 9 (inclusive):
 ``` java
     films.stream()
         .filter(Film.LENGTH.between(60, 120, Inclusion.START_INCLUSIVE_END_INCLUSIVE))